takeaship/redasher-ja/README.md

-# REDASH Git Studio (WIP)
+# redasher

+This tool manages Redash objects as files, enabling version control and having development environments.

-The purpose of this tool is to serialize [Redash](http://redash.io) objects into the filesystem so that they can be maintained using tools like Git.
+The purpose of this tool is to serialize [Redash](http://redash.io) objects (dashboards, queries, visualizations...) into the filesystem so that they can be maintained using tools like Git.
-You might use it just to keep track of the changes, or you can even modify those objects with a text editor and update your instance.
+You might use that to keep track of the changes with tools like git, or you can even modify those objects with a text editor and update your instance.
-By adding a second Redash instance you can use this tool to syncronize their objects.
+By tracking a second Redash instance you can use this tool to syncronize objects among them.
 This is useful, for example, to make and test changes in a development  environment and eventually apply those changes into a production one.